danielwikander/Task2/README.md

 Using the above command, TaskTwo will print all the numbers from 'testFile' in descending order.

 ### Manpage
+The following manpage can be accessed using the command `java TaskTwo -h`
 ```
 NAME
     TaskTwo - Reads numbers from a file and prints them in order.